theunicornguild/BrewIt/02_brewing_method_list/03_javascript_2_brewing_method_item.md

 export default BrewingList;
 ```

+//Mariam: add a key to the brewingList for each item
 Now you can finally move the 'As a user I can see a list of brewing methods.' card in trello from `doing` to `done`!
 and then in your terminal git `add`, `commit` and `push` your code to your repo.